 On a long cross-country ride, having a comfortable seat can make or break it (and it is related to the sore butt as well).
 You do not want to be standing on your bike while you pedal or take frequent stops, just because the seat is not comfortable and “you cannot sit any longer”.

 Spend some time trying different seat forms.
 Seats are usually easily replaceable.
 One compromise would be to buy a seat cushion cover.
-It will help make the e-bike’s original seat softer and, thus, more comfortable for longer rides.
-Cushion covers are not recommended for longer trips as they tend to shift and cause irritation.
+Cushion covers are not recommended for longer trips though as they tend to shift and cause skin irritation.

 Packing rack or backpack?